-\JL{An important question at the frontier of high-dimensional statistical research is how to perform statistical inference, i.e., constructing confidence intervals and hypothesis tests, for individual coefficients in linear models}.
-Inference is crucial when the \JL{purpose of statistical modeling is to understand scientific principles beyond prediction.
-However, inference is difficult for high-dimensional model parameters, because the limiting distribution of common estimators, for example the Lasso estimator, is complicated and hard to compute in high-dimensions.
-Facing this challenge, here we develop a novel and practical inference procedure called Bootstrap Lasso+Partial Ridge}, which is based on \JL{three} canonical methods\JL{:} the Bootstrap, \JL{the} Lasso and \JL{the} Ridge. \JL{Before presenting our method, we first briefly review the existing high-dimensional inference methods in the next two paragraphs.}
+\JL{An important question in research on high-dimensional statistics is how to perform statistical inference, that is, constructing confidence intervals and hypothesis tests for individual coefficients in linear models}.
+Inference is crucial when the \JL{purpose of statistical modeling is to understand scientific principles beyond those of prediction.
+However, inference is difficult for high-dimensional model parameters, because the limiting distributions of the widely used estimators, such as the lasso, are complicated and difficult to compute in high dimensions.
+To address this challenge, we develop a novel and practical inference procedure called bootstrap lasso+partial ridge (LPR)}, which is based on \JL{three} canonical methods\JL{:} the bootstrap, lasso, and ridge. \JL{Before presenting our method, we briefly review several existing high-dimensional inference methods.}